EuroPython/website/data/pages-content/finaid.md

 ### Free Ticket Voucher Grant

 - You will receive an **individual voucher code** for a free **regular** conference ticket that gives you access to the three main conference days.

-- We will not reimburse tickets that you’ve already bought.
+- If you have already purchased a ticket prior to being granted a free Financial Aid ticket voucher, please request a refund for the paid ticket separately before using the voucher to claim your free ticket.
+The Financial Aid programme cannot reimburse you the cost of tickets you previously paid for directly.

 ### Travel/Accommodation Grant & Visa Application Fee Grant